ICS496/aja-dropbox.github.io/index.md

 ### Usage Notes
 * Individual file upload limit is **150 MB**.
 * Application can move misplaced files to their correct Dropbox folders (for example, misplacing Smith_Amanda-document.txt in folder Lee_Bruce) and create new folders if necessary--HOWEVER, new folders do not have sharing permissions.
 User needs to manually give the intended recipent access to the newly created folder on Dropbox.
+* Application will also overwrite files of the same name if they're already present in the target Dropbox folder or subfolders within that folder.

 ## Developer Guide
 This section provides information of interest to developers wishing to use this code base as a basis for their own development tasks.